Axial-field-induced chiral channels in an acoustic Weyl system

-\fi Around the frequency of the WPs, most of the acoustic response is concentrated around the $K$, $K'$, $H$, and $H'$ points.
+Around the frequency of the WPs, most of the acoustic response is concentrated around the $K$, $K'$, $H$, and $H'$ points.
 In Fig.~\ref{fig:main}b, we present the response for three selected frequencies in the $k_z=0$ plane.
-The three columns show the response when excited from the surfaces with surface normal $\pm \hat {\bf x}$ at the same time (bottom/top), from the surface $\hat {\bf y}$ (right) and $-\hat {\bf y}$ (left), respectively.
-Three observations can be made: (i) Only those modes which have a group-velocity that allows energy to be transported into the bulk are excited. (ii) Around $7.7\,{\rm kHz}$, only modes around the $K$ and $K'$ are involved. (iii) When excited from the right (left), only the $K$ ($K'$) are excited.
-These three observations together essentially prove that we deal with a system with chiral channels around this frequency.
-This sensitivity on the excitation point is further quantified in Fig.~\ref{fig:main}c, where we show the integrated weight for all $x$ along $k_y$ at the $k_z=0$ plane.
+The whole 2D Brillouin zone is presented for clarity, although $k_x$ is not a conserved quantity.
+The four columns show the response when excited from the 2D surfaces with surface normal $\pm \hat {\bf x}$ (top, bottom), from the surface $\pm \hat {\bf y}$ (right, left), respectively.
+Three observations can be made: (i) Only those modes which have a group-velocity that allows energy to be transported into the bulk are excited. (ii) Around $7.7\,{\rm kHz}$, only modes around the $K$ and $K'$ are involved. (iii) When excited from the left (right), only the $K$ ($K'$) are excited.
+However, no such $K$ -- $K'$ selectivity occurs for the top/bottom excitation.
+These three observations together essentially prove that we deal with a system with chiral channels in $k_y$-direction around this frequency.
+This sensitivity on the excitation point is further quantified in Fig.~\ref{fig:main}c, where we show the integrated weights of Fig.~\ref{fig:main}b for all $x$ along $k_y$ at the $k_z=0$ plane.

-The open boundary conditions on the $ \pm \hat{\bf y}$ surfaces allow for a further analysis of the chiral channels.
+The open boundary conditions on the $ \pm \hat{\bf y}$ (right/left) surfaces allow for a further analysis of the chiral channels.
 Radiation into free space essentially allows for any mode with arbitrary wave number to be supported inside our sample.
 In particular, no finite size quantization $k_\alpha=2\pi m/L_\alpha$, with $\alpha=y,z$ and $m\in \mathbb Z$ occurs.
 We use the fact that the eigenstates are Bloch waves \begin{linenomath}